 Another month or two of failed attempts to actually hit the record button on the camera while we were working, I gave myself a ‘publish by’ date for our first episode and finally started filming.
 Only two weeks behind my self appointed date, I’ve kept that promise.
 Video-logging is a completely different world from Web-logging, and we’ll definitely be spending a little time learning the ropes as we continue to capture our lives in motion.

 What does this mean for the blog?
 Don’t worry, it’s not disappearing.
 As we finish work on Daze Off, I’ll make sure to publish the same amount of posts featuring the work with the same (fairly) detailed explanations as I always have.
 Once we’re on the water and travelling I will try to keep up with two posts a week on the blog, in addition to the 2-3 videos I hope to publish each month on YouTube.
 Ambitious?
 Definitely.
-But at least it will keep us busy and we’ll never be able to complain about being bored again.
+But it is not as easy on twitter where you can find cheap and instant Twitter followers shop.
+It will keep us busy and we’ll never be able to complain about being bored again.
 Partially what got us into this boat remodel in the first place.

 We hope you enjoy our very first episode of Welcome to the Boat Graveyard.
 If you like what you see, please subscribe to our channel so you don’t miss any future videos.